-(B)(1)(3)(i) Upon notification by the Secretary that a deferment has been granted based on paragraph (b)(2)(ii), (iii) or (iv)(1)(iii)(A)(2), (3), or (4) of this section, the borrower has the option to cancel the deferment and continue paying on the loan.
+(B)(1)(3)(i) Upon notification by the Secretary that a deferment has been granted based on paragraph (b)(2)(ii), (iii), or (iv)(1)(iii)(A)(2), (3), or (4) of this section, the borrower has the option to cancel the deferment and continue payingto make payments on the loan.

-(2)(ii) If the borrower elects to cancel the deferment and continue paying on the loan, the borrower has the option to make the principal and interest payments that were deferred.
+(2)(ii) If the borrower elects to cancel the deferment and continue payingto make payments on the loan, the borrower has the option to make the principal and interest payments that were deferred.
 If the borrower does not make the payments, the Secretary applies a deferment for the period in which payments were not made and capitalizes the interest.
 The Secretary will provide information, including an example, to assist the borrower in understanding the impact of capitalization of accrued, unpaid interest on the borrower's loan principal and on the total amount of interest to be paid over the life of the loan.

-Loan borrowers with loans first disbursed on or after July 1, 2008.
-(1)(i) A student Direct PLUS Loan borrower is eligible for a deferment on a Direct PLUS Loan first disbursed on or after July 1, 2008 during the 6-month period that begins on the day after the student ceases to be enrolled on at least a half-time basis at an eligible institution.
+(c) In-school deferments for Direct PLUS Loan borrowers with loans first disbursed on or after July 1, 2008.
+(1)(i) A student Direct PLUS Loan borrower is eligible for a deferment on a Direct PLUS Loan first disbursed on or after July 1, 2008 during the six-month period that begins on the day after the student ceases to be enrolled on at least a half-time basis at an eligible institution.

-(ii) If the Secretary grants an in-school deferment to a student Direct PLUS Loan borrower in accordance with §685.204(b)(2)(ii),
+(ii) If the Secretary grants an inschool deferment to a student Direct PLUS Loan borrower in accordance with §685.204(b)(2)(ii), (iii), or (iv), the deferment period for a Direct PLUS loan first disbursed on or after July 1, 2008 includes the six-month post-enrollment period described in paragraph (c)(1)(i) of this section.